Online piracy: Implications

 Online piracy has led to improvements into file sharing technology that has bettered information distribution as a whole.
 Additionally, pirating communities tend to model market trends well, as members of those communities tend to be early adopters.
 Piracy can also lead to businesses developing new models that better account for the current market.
 It has been argued that online piracy may help in preventing businesses from investing in unnecessary marketing campaigns.
 In addition to helping screen businesses, research proposes that some organizations may be better off servicing only their most valued and legitimate customers, or those who buy legitimate copies of their products.
 Because pirated copies of software are expected to attract customers who are sensitive to price, it may not be to businesses' best interest to engage in extraneous price wars with their competitors or invest heavily in anti-piracy campaigns to win target customers.

 Despite the discourse on the digital threat of piracy, it has been shown that innovation and the creation of new works is flourishing more than ever on the Internet.
 Piracy has also benefited users in countries where content is either unavailable or delayed.
 In the case of ABC's Lost, the fear of its last episode being pirated in European and Middle Eastern countries pushed the network to accelerate the episode's distribution to those countries, resulting in the episode being available in those countries 24–48 hours after the original American broadcast.

+Bill Gates said, in 2007, that piracy in China of Microsoft products helped his company compete against Linux.